geerlingguy/ansible-role-nginx/README.md

 ## Role Variables

-Available variables are listed below, along with default values (see `vars/main.yml`):
+Available variables are listed below, along with default values (see `vars/main.yml` and `defaults/main.yml`):

+    nginx_remove_default_vhost: false
+    nginx_default_vhost_path: /etc/nginx/sites-enabled/default

+Whether to remove the 'default' virtualhost configuration supplied by Nginx.
+Useful if you want the base `/` URL to be directed at one of your own virtual hosts configured in a separate .conf file.
+The `nginx_default_vhost_path` variable defines the path to the default vhosts file.

     nginx_user: "nginx"